jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 What would you tell a polar bear if you could communicate with her?

-Wouldn't it be nice to explain our traits are the expressions of genes, which are passed on from parents to offspring during reproduction.
+Wouldn't it be nice to explain that our traits are the expressions of genes, which are passed on from parents to offspring during reproduction.
 Thus, Life on Earth is a constant race.
 The organisms that harvest calories the fastest, while suffering the least pain, pass on their genes more often.
 Over time, this turnover of genes slowly adapts the forms of Life to more efficiently use the environment's resources.

-If we could educate the hungry polar bear about evolution, she would know her place in the story of Life.
+If we could educate the polar bear about evolution, she would know her place in the story of Life.
 She could then assess what innovations polar bears need to prosper in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or polar bears should hunt in packs to kill reindeer.
 Maybe the mighty flesh eaters should go south and diversify their diet with berries, grubs, and roots.

 Whatever new form evolution will eventually find, if polar bears knew about evolution, they could roll their own dice until they find the adaptations that'll bring prosperity.
 At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk in circles, struggling to find food in a changed environment.

-We know so much about polar bears because paleontologists, biologists, genealogists, and other specialists have mapped millions of species' habits, linages, and physiologies.
+We know polar bears and other species are in trouble because paleontologists, biologists, genealogists, and other specialists have mapped millions of species' habits, linages, and physiologies.
 This extensive knowledge base lets scientists inform humanity about many creatures' history, status, and future.

 Here's a question: Do we know our fate like we know the polar bears?
 Given how much anger, angst, and confusion we have in our politics, the answer is no.

-So, this book will teach you about human evolution.
+This book will teach you about human evolution.
 Our story is the same as all other lifeforms.
 The environment is constantly changing, requiring Life to always play catch up and look for someone with updated adaptations to better harvest resources and procreate.

 We think we understand Life's requirement to evolve.
 Almost every person, company, and ideology says they embrace innovation.
-But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from all over society show we don't know how to drop adopt the new tools we need to prosper.
+But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from all over society show we don't know how to drop adopt the new adaptations we need to prosper.

 So, this book will teach how to embrace evolution, roll your own dice, ease your pain, and harness innovation.